faizzul95/ci3.2based/README.md

     public function relatedModelWithoutOwnerKey()
     {
          return $this->belongsTo('Related_model', 'foreign_id');
-         // Remark : will use $primaryKey value as the ownerKey }
+         // Explanation : will use $primaryKey value as the ownerKey }
 }
 ```